ml4sts/outreach-compas/compaslab/activities/stem_academy.md

 As you can observe, there is a large discrepancy.
 Does this change when we condition on other variables?

 1. Look at how priors are distributed.
-Follow what you did above for score by race or use `%load code/priors` for help
+Follow what you did above for score by race (or continue for help)
-1. Look at how scores are distributed for those with more than two priors (`%load code/2priorscores`)
+1. Look at how scores are distributed for those with more than two priors
 1. What about with less than two priors ?(you can copy or import again the above and modify it)
 1. Look at first time (use `priors_count`) felons (`c_charge_degree` of `F`) under 25.
 How is this different?